 7 The engine starts but immediately stalls

-8 Engine stalls or idles erratically
+8 The engine stalls or idles unsteadily

-4. The air filter element is clogged (Chapter 1).
+4. The air filter element is clogged (chapter 1).

 7. Wear of camshaft cams (chapter 2).

-9 Reduced engine idle speed
+9 Engine idle speed is reduced

-3. Failure of spark plug wires (Chapter 1).
+3. Failure of spark plug wires (chapter 1).

 10 Reduced engine speed throughout the entire operating range

-4. Failure of spark plug wires (Chapter 1).
+4. Failure of spark plug wires (chapter 1).

 7. Depressurization of the intake manifold, throttle body or vacuum hoses (see subsection 8).

-11 Engine stalls
+11 The engine stalls

 5. Depressurization of the intake manifold, throttle body or vacuum hoses.